docker/docs/ee/ucp/admin/configure/create-audit-logs.md

 ---
 title: Create UCP audit logs
 description: Learn how to create audit logs of all activity in UCP
-keywords: logs, ucp, swarm, kubernetes
+keywords: logs, ucp, swarm, kubernetes, audits
 ---

-> BETA DISCLAIMER
+> Beta disclaimer
 >
 > This is beta content.
 It is not yet complete and should be considered a work in progress.
 This content is subject to change without notice.